Waterfalls, sea caves, and wildlife. Tasman Island cruises have it all. Get off the walking trails and onto the water for this unique experience!

 Besides their near vertical face, they are also surrounded by rough water.
 We looked on in disbelief as our guide described how climbers access the rocks let alone climb them.
 Seeing them from the boat was quite enough for us.

 Another feature of the cruise was the wildlife.
-What appears will depend of the time of year you are on the water and a bit of luck.
+What appears will depend of the time of year and a bit of luck.
 We missed out on whales but there was still plenty to see.

 The ledges at the base of the cliffs are home to Australian and New Zealand fur seals.
 Once again, we were able to get quite close to them.
 At one stop, seal pups were playing in the water.
 When you see something in the water, you realise how clear it is.